hyperledger/bevel/docs/source/architectureref/hyperledger-fabric.md

 ## Vault Configuration

-The Blockchain Automation Framework stores their `crypto` and `credentials` immediately within the secret secrets engine.
+Hyperledger Bevel stores their `crypto` and `credentials` immediately within the secret secrets engine.
 Optionally, `secret_path` can be set on the network.yaml to change the secret engine from the default `secretsv2/`.

 | Crypto Material Path | Credentials Path |